verapande/BIOCOMPUTING/assignments/assignment_4/README.md

 <br>
 For Task 6, I ran the command line, gh auth login.
-Then the terminal led to me to a weird interactive setup and I was able to using my arrow keys and simple enter choose what account I wanted to log into, what my preferred protocol for Git operations was (SSH), if I wanted to authenticate Git with my GitHub credentials, and how I would like to authenticate Github CLI which was obviously pasting an authentication token (easiest).
+Then the terminal led to me to a weird interactive setup and I was able to using my arrow keys and simple enter choose what account I wanted to log into, what my preferred protocol for Git operations was (HTTPS), if I wanted to authenticate Git with my GitHub credentials, and how I would like to authenticate Github CLI which was obviously pasting an authentication token (easiest).
 Below is what my output/interface kinda looked like:
 <br>
 Where do you use GitHub?
 GitHub.com